A colorful historic home in the heart of growing downtown Tucson!

 Since the house is available because I am working in Miami, I will most likely not be in Tucson during the time of your stay.
 (There are some exceptions, during which I would love to meet you personally!)
 However, my very friendly and helpful boyfriend is available and willing to help you locally, should you need any assistance that can not be solved by me via phone/text/email!

 Suntran (bus) Ronstadt Transit Station a short walk .
 Free downtown "LOOP" shuttle stops very close to the house.
 University of Arizona CatTran downtown route may also be accessible.
-Streetcar to begin operation in 2014.
+Sunlink stop (our new modern streetcar) a few blocks away.

 Be aware that historic houses are... historic!
 While my guests have been pleased with their experiences here, if you are looking for a home with fire hose water pressure, state of the art central climate control, floors that do not creak, or perfectly square angles, this house is not for you.
 But if you enjoy experiencing a bit of history, a colorful and cozy environment, and being downtown, you will not be disappointed.